What to Stream: Cardi B, a movie about Bumble, 'Morning Show' and a look at Lilith Fair

 — She’s back and bigger than ever.
 On Friday, Cardi B will release her long-awaited sophomore LP, “Am I the Drama?” — seven years after the release of her landmark debut, 2018’s “Invasion of Privacy.”
 What has been released so far sounds like freedom: the sexy empowerment anthems “Up” and “WAP” with Megan Thee Stallion from years past, and the bravado of “Outside” and smooth flow of “Imaginary Playerz.”

 — It was radical then and now.
 In the summers of 1997 through 1999, a music festival founded by Sarah McLachlan shined a light on women musicians — both bands and solo artists.
-Streaming on Sunday, Sept.
-21, a new documentary seeks to tell the story of Lilith Fair in new detail.
-“Lilith Fair: Building a Mystery” premieres on Hulu and Hulu on Disney+ and features a long list of incredible talent, from those who performed to those whose music takes obvious influence from the events.
+Streaming on Sunday, a new documentary seeks to tell the story of Lilith Fair in new detail.
+“Lilith Fair: Building a Mystery — The Untold Story” premieres on Hulu and Hulu on Disney+ and features a long list of incredible talent, from those who performed to those whose music takes obvious influence from the events.
 That includes McLachlan, Bonnie Raitt, Sheryl Crow, Erykah Badu, Natalie Merchant, Mýa, Jewel, Indigo Girls, Emmylou Harris, Brandi Carlile and Olivia Rodrigo.

 — AP Music Writer Maria Sherman